 • For students who are selected for verification, submit all required verification paperwork and necessary documentation.

-Typically, our office begins processing financial aid award packages for the upcoming academic year in mid-March.
+Typically, our office begins processing financial aid award packages for the upcoming academic year in mid-November.

 The Central Processing System (CPS) randomly selects students who have submitted FAFSAs to undergo the verification process each year.
 Approximately 30 percent of all applications are chosen for verification.
 This means that your award letter cannot be finalized until the financial aid office reviews your submitted verification documents.
 If your FAFSA is selected for verification, you and your parents/spouse (if applicable) will need to submit additional documentation.
 You will be notified by email (if chosen) and given specific directions about the information you need to provide, which may include your tax return transcripts.